Juvenile & Correctional Counselor

 What Do Juvenile & Correctional Counselors Do?

 Juvenile and correctional counselors work primarily in state or local juvenile detention centers.
-However, a few are employed in social services assisting youth before entering or after leaving a detention center.
-Day to day duties can include:
+However, a few are employed in social services, assisting youth before entering or after leaving a detention center.
+Day-to-day duties can include:

 • Meeting with juvenile offenders and their families to determine needs and goals